-Halted for 2 years by the Covid 19 pandemic, Masithandane NPO is pleased to announce the Garden Route Kite Festival (formerly the Eden Kite Festival sponsored by Lew Geffen Sotherby’s International Realty of George, Knysna Stilbaai and Mossel Bay) is scheduled to fly once again on Sunday 2 Oct 2022 at Karatara.
-Now, in partnership with WESGROW - Cape Town and Western Cape Tourism, Trade and Investment Company it is set, once again, to be the great fun outdoors event for the whole family, drawing professional and amateur kite flyers to this crowd-pleasing event.
+It's time for the Garden Route Kite Festival to fly high once again on Sunday 8 Oct 2023 at Karatara.
+Now, in partnership with WESGROW - Cape Town and Western Cape Tourism, Trade and Investment Company it is set, to be the great fun outdoors event for the whole family, drawing professional and amateur kite flyers to this crowd-pleasing event.

 For more information contact,